Highpass was a mess.

 The Highpass soldiers leapt from hiding.
-They didn’t hurl spears, or launch arrows at the horde.
+They didn’t hurl spears or launch arrows.
 Instead, they tossed a bed sheet full of magic frogs into the group.
-The Horde was so confused, they weren’t sure how to react, but it took only moments for the magic to do its work.
+The raiders were so confused, they weren’t sure how to react, but it took only moments for the magic to do its work.

 I grabbed the bag and looked inside at the squirming reptiles.

-“Alright,” I said, handing the bag back to the dwarf.
+“Alright,” I said, handing the bag back.
 “I can do one at a time.
-We take it out, I strip the magic, and if it’s a horde we arrest, if it’s a worker we all clap, and if it’s just an ordinary magical frog, I take it back home with me.”
+We take it out, I strip the magic, and if it’s a raider we arrest, if it’s a worker we all clap, and if it’s just an ordinary magical frog, I take it back home with me.”

-“Aye, can’t argue with that,” the dwarf replied.
+“Aye, can’t argue with that,” the man replied.